balazskreith/hamok-ts/docs/index.md

 There are no type restrictions for the generic types you can use in a Map, Record, Queue, or Emitter.
 However, it is strongly advised to use `null` if you want to indicate that something is uninitialized but still exists.

+### Can I create different types of collections with the same identifier?

+You should not.
+In a single Hamok instance, this is checked when you create any collection.
+If the given identifier is already in use for another type of collection, the system will prevent you from creating it.
+However, if you create an emitter in one Hamok instance and a map with the same identifier in another Hamok instance, they may attempt to communicate, but it will lead to crashes.
+So you can, but you shouldn't.